CSEEandT-25-ErrorPaper/CS2-Error-Categorization/Task Description.md

 Which returns the height of the processor.
 The root corresponds to height 0.

 #### `smallestGreaterKey(Process current, String category)`
 This method finds the smallest process in the tree that is greater than the given process and belongs to the specified `category`.
-If no such process exists, return `null` or `None`.
+If no such process exists, return `null`.

 #### `findKthSmallest(int k)`
 This method finds the k-th smallest process in the processor and returns it.
-If the k-th smallest process does not exist, the method should return `null` or `None`.
+If the k-th smallest process does not exist, the method should return `null`.

 #### `areIdentical(Processor otherProcessor)`
 This method checks whether the given processor `otherProcessor` is identical to the current processor, meaning they have the same structure and all processes match.
 It returns `True` if the processors are identical, otherwise `False`.